GoldenFlame0/CharSheet3/CharSheet3/Utilities/README.md

 ﻿# Utilities Folder

-This should only contain static functions that can be used throughout the application.
+This should only contain static functions and enumerables that can be used throughout the application.

-Enums are fine.

 If you need something to store data, put it in the Structures or Services folder instead.